Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The three types of CK are called isoenzymes.
 They are:

-CK-MM, which is found in your skeletal muscle and heart
+CK-MM, found in your skeletal muscle and heart

-CK-MB, which is found in the heart and rises when heart muscle is damaged
+CK-MB, found in the heart and rises when heart muscle is damaged

 You may need this test if you have:

-Symptoms of a heart attack, such as chest pain
+Symptoms of a heart attack, such as chest tightness or pain

 Muscle weakness, pain, or inflammation

-Your doctor may also order this test if you have been diagnosed with a muscular disorder and he or she wants to monitor your body's response to treatment.
+Your healthcare provider may also order this test if you have been diagnosed with a muscular disorder and he or she wants to see how your body responds to treatment.

-If your doctor suspects a heart attack, he or she will also likely order:
+If your healthcare provider suspects a heart attack, he or she will also likely order:

 Troponin blood test.
-It's like a CK test but more sensitive and specific.
+It's like a CK-MB test but more sensitive and specific.

 Several other muscle enzymes may be tested along with CK.
-Comparing CK test results with the results of these other muscle enzyme tests can help your doctor better diagnose and treat you.
+Comparing CK test results with the results of these other muscle enzyme tests can help your healthcare provider better diagnose and treat you.
 The other muscle enzymes that may be tested are:

 Aldolase, found mostly in skeletal muscle, liver, and brain